 Cases are increasing where new and renewed contracts with European trading partners include ESG data provision obligations, audit acceptance obligations, and contract termination clauses for failure to meet standards.
 Caution is required to avoid overlooking these clauses during contract review.
 Where ESG provisions are added, new compliance risks may emerge, requiring confirmation with legal departments.

-Application Schedule and Impact Timeline for Japanese Companies
+Application Schedule and Supply Chain Impact Timeline

-Priority Actions for Japanese Companies
+Priority Actions for EU Customer Compliance

 Confirm CSRD applicability status of European trading partners